webix-hub/docs/data/api/rules_isemail.md

 @short: checks whether the typed data complies with the rules of email address writing

+@returns:
+- valid    boolean     true if value is email

 @example:

 rules:{ // component's name is used to apply the rule to it